pvvovan/raspberry-pi-os/docs/lesson04/linux/fork.md

 ### Creating new tasks

 In Linux it is not possible to create a new task from scratch - instead, all tasks are forked from a currently running task.
-Now, as we've seen from were the initial task came from, we can try to explore how new tasks can be created from it.
+Now, as we've seen from where the initial task came from, we can try to explore how new tasks can be created from it.

 There are 4 ways in which a new task can be created.